MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

   - ignite-2023
 ---

-# Configure Salesforce objects in a copy activity
+# Configure Salesforce in a copy activity

-This article outlines how to use the copy activity in data pipeline to copy data from and to Salesforce objects.
+This article outlines how to use the copy activity in data pipeline to copy data from and to Salesforce.

 ## Supported configuration